Pennsylvania woman accused of Pelosi laptop theft during Capitol riot banned from Internet

 The judge said she’s allowed to use an old-fashioned flip-phone herself and placed her under home confinement.
 She’s not allowed in Washington, D.C., the judge named her mother a third-party custodian, and she can’t possess firearms or consume excessive alcohol.
 Other restrictions include drug testing.

 In addition to alleged theft of government property, Williams faces a slew of other charges in connection with the Jan.
 6 riot at the Capitol.
-She faces at least two felonies and a maximum
+She faces at least two felonies and a maximum of 20 years in prison.

 Williams’ ex-boyfriend flagged her to authorities after he allegedly found her in a YouTube video of the Capitol riot, according to court documents.
 Her defense attorney disputed his credibility and said that he had reasons to seek revenge.